JuliaDynamics/Associations.jl/README.md

 It is equally well-suited both for the study of experimental data, and for studying dynamical systems from a more formal context.
 The workflow integrates nicely with `DynamicalSystems.jl`.

-Check out the documentation for more information!
+Check out the documentation (coming) for more information!

 ### Package structure